 The Local Government Finance Act (2012) introduced the Business Rates Retention system from 1st April 2013.
 The new arrangements enable local authorities to retain a proportion of the business rates generated in their area.
-Billing authorities collect rates on behalf of Central Government (50%), Major Preceptors - Leicestershire County Council (9%) and the Leicestershire Fire and Rescue Service (LFRS)(1%) - and themselves (40%).
+Billing authorities collect rates on behalf of Central Government (50%), Major Preceptors - Leicestershire County Council (9%) and the Leicestershire Fire and Rescue Service (LFRS) (1%) and the Council itself (40%).